-Where not already covered in the Marine Area Planning (MAP) consent, the Customer shall assess and consider in the design the risk of collision from sea vessels, to be determined from traffic patterns local to the substation platform, adjacent offshore installations and commercial shipping lanes (in consultation with local maritime and coast guards' agencies).
+Where not already covered in the Marine Area Planning (MAP) consent, the Customer shall assess and consider in the design and siting of the installation.
+The risk of collision from sea vessels, to be determined from traffic patterns local to the substation platform, adjacent offshore installations and commercial shipping lanes (in consultation with local maritime and coast guards' agencies).
 Consequential environmental hazards may differ between jurisdictions.